zanderzhng/EFI_Asrock_Z390_Phantom_ITX/README.md

 3. #### Upload firmware via Windows

-I must release the firmware first, or the card will enter a weird condition, as I mentioned above.
+The incorrect firmware must be released first, otherwise DW1820A will enter a weird state, as mentioned above.

-Currently I'm uploading the firmware with `Windows`, firmware version 4689.
+Currently I'm uploading the firmware with `Windows`, using driver downloaded from [DELL](https://www.dell.com/support/home/us/en/19/drivers/driversdetails?driverid=99v46&lwp=rt), firmware version 4689.

-After uploading, rebooting into macOS with modified `BrcmNonPatchRAM2.kext` and original `BrcmPatchRAM2.kext`, the bluetooth will work.
+After uploading, rebooting into macOS with only modified `BrcmNonPatchRAM2.kext` placed inside `clover/kexts/other`, the bluetooth will work.
+Although the manual metioned [it still depends on BrcmPatchRam2](https://github.com/RehabMan/OS-X-BrcmPatchRAM#installation).

 Someone mentioned he could upload the firmware via `Windows in virtual machine`.
 That should be able to save some rebooting.